duruyao/GoTest/README.md

 ## Install

-### Download executable

-Download the compiled **[releases](https://github.com/duruyao/gotest/releases)** for your platform.
+- Download the compiled **[releases](https://github.com/duruyao/gotest/releases)** for your platform.
+- Type `bash build.sh --all` to cross compile go application for multi-platform.

 ## Usage

-The following operation takes the Linux platform as an example.

 Type `gotest -h` to show help manual.